Hyloft/type-graphql-example/Readme.md

 **index.ts** (explained one by one)<br>
-*will look like this when it's done.*
+*it will look like this when it's done.*
 ```ts
 import 'reflect-metadata'
 import {ApolloServer} from "apollo-server-express"